MSc Advanced CompositesFind a programme

 - Nonlinear Behaviour of Materials

-To complete the programme, you will carry out a research project, which can be either academically or industrially led.
+To complete the MSc programme you will carry out a research project, which may be either academically or industrially led.

 See international equivalent qualifications on the International Office website.